 - May also present as chronic non-healing ulcers .

 Cutaneous squamous cell carcinoma subtypes

 - Cutaneous horn, a conical projection from the skin formed of excessive keratin

-- Keratoacanthoma, a rapidly growing nodule with central scale that may shrink and resolve without treatment after a few weeks to months
+- Keratoacanthoma, a rapidly growing nodule with a central scale that may shrink and resolve without treatment after a few weeks to months

-- Carcinoma cuniculatum (verrucous carcinoma), a slow-growing, wart-like tumour on the sole of the foot
+- Carcinoma cuniculatum (verrucous carcinoma), a slow-growing, wart-like tumour on the sole

 - Multiple eruptive SCC/keratoacanthoma-like lesions arising in syndromes (such as multiple self-healing squamous epitheliomas of Ferguson-Smith and Grzybowski syndrome).

 Classification of cutaneous squamous cell carcinoma by risk